 While in Italy, we had many opportunities to learn about local food.
 Partly due to extremely auspicious events, we were introduced to Enrico, an extraordinary local in Regnano whose cheesemaking abilities are legendary.
 He emphatically showed us why the best food in all of Italy comes from the Emilia-Romagna region by taking us to a family-run Parmigiano-Reggiano cheesemaker and a Parma ham facility after that.
 I'll delve more into the facinating world of Parmigiano-Reggiano later in a separate post.
 And more on the character that is Enrico later.
 This post is entirely about proscioutto di Parma.

 We met Mirella Galloni, one of the owners and woman-in-charge at Galloni, one of the leading names in prosciutto di Parma in Italy, and perhaps, even the world.
 Mirella indulged us with an intimate tour of their facility, fascinating us with stories of the art and science behind making prosciutto di Parma that their family had been making since the sixties.
 We entered a huge open facility and our jaws dropped at the sight of endless rows of curing ham legs.
 I had no idea!
 We learned about the delicate nature of their Parma ham, only salted by hand and using many priceless years of experience to master the proper aeration techniques and proper placement and spacing between ham legs.
-No wonder a full leg of ham could cost you, well, an arm and a leg
+No wonder a full leg of ham could cost you, well, an arm and a leg.

 Authentic prosciutto from the Parma region branded by the Parma crown seal, could run up to $500 for the whole thing.
 It starts with healthy pigs raised locally and fed with local whey, a byproduct of Parmigiano-Reggiano.
 Because of varying body compositions of the pork legs, Galloni salts everything by hand to get the exact amount of saltiness appropriate for the pork size.
 It is then hung out to cure and dry for at least 12 months.